FRANK and DAVID STICK

 DAVID STICK (1919-2009)

-1948 - The Huntington Cairns House (top right), 58 Ocean Boulevard, Southern Shores NC.
+1948 - The Huntington Cairns House (top right), 58 Ocean Boulevard, Kitty Hawk NC.
 Designed by Frank Stick.
-Sold in 1989 to Marian and Frank Hutchens.
+Sold in 1989 to Marian and Thomas Hutchens but by then the flat roof has been removed.
 Destroyed, and a new house built in 1998 (bottom photo).
-B/W photo by Aycock Brown.

 1948 - The Haserot Cottage, Ocean Boulevard, Kitty Hawk NC.
 Designed by David Stick.
 Destroyed 1998.
 Photo by Aycock Brown.